Scottish Attainment Challenge National Programmes

 YouthLink Scotland

-They also provide case studies and other evidence that show how youth work can:
+They also provide case studies and other evidence to show how youth work can collaborate with schools to:

 - personalise learning

-YouthLink Scotland run the National Youth Work and Schools Collaborative.
-This collaborative offers regular online events to share practice and contribute to national policy.
+YouthLink Scotland run the Youth Work and Schools Collaborative.
+This network offers online events to share practice and contribute to national policy.
 Contact YouthLink Scotland to get involved.